TinyHistory: Lightweight Video History Embeddings via Two-Stage Context Learning: Introduction

 \section{Introduction}

-Storytelling capability, narrative coherence, and context quality are increasingly important in the video generation community.
-The latest commercial models like Sora2~\cite{sora2}, Veo3.1~\cite{veo31}, and Kling2.5~\cite{kling25} enable storyboard creation-based, scene planning, and dynamic camera shots (\eg, in the style of TikTok or YouTube Shorts).
+Storytelling capability, narrative coherence, and context consistency are essential to the video generation community.
+The latest commercial models like Sora2~\cite{sora2}, Veo3.1~\cite{veo31}, and Seedance~2.0~\cite{seedance2} enable storyboard-based creation, scene planning, and dynamic camera work.
 Recent academic models have also focused on long video streaming~\cite{yin2024slow,huang2025selfforcing}, scene planning~\cite{guo2025lct,huang2024context,zhao2024moviedreamer,zheng2024videogen,zhou2024storydiffusion}, and video context consistency~\cite{huang2025conceptmaster,jiang2024videobooth,long2024videostudiogeneratingconsistentcontentmultiscene}.
-Among these approaches, autoregressive models are a key paradigm for video storytelling, supporting native video continuation and storyboard streaming.
-Autoregressive models view video history as context, and they face unique challenges when handling long-form content like in-the-wild videos and movies.
+Among these directions, autoregressive models are a key paradigm for video storytelling, supporting native video continuation and storyboard streaming.
+Autoregressive models treat video history as context, and they face particular challenges when handling long-form content.
+These challenges affect both commercial-scale systems and personal use cases: for personal users, offline workflows, and individual-scale finetuning, encoding longer video histories is constrained by limited compute and memory.